Skip to main content

 });

-If the POST request body is a string or a buffer, it is passed as is:
+If the body of the POST request is a string or buffer, it is passed as is:

 const string = 'title=foo&body=bar&userId=1';